nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### `delete-s`

-Delete the specified seller from the displayed seller list.
+Function: Delete the specified seller from the displayed seller list.

 Format: `delete-s INDEX`